DevilAguo0/hiddify/How-to-set-up-and-use-Workers.md

 Click the `Save and deploy` button.
 This step was completed successfully.

-On the workers page, copy your workers address without `http`.
+On the Workers page, copy your Workers address without `http`.
 For example, like this:

 ![Screenshot_20230314_080208](https://user-images.githubusercontent.com/125398461/224895042-d6a4e78b-f98f-4b9f-b6ad-a733eff3213a.png)

 This step was completed successfully.
-Now you have to register the address of your service workers in Hiddify panel.
+Now you have to register the address of your service Workers in Hiddify panel.

 ### Registration of Workers in Hiddify
 Go to the Domains menu and click Create.